GeyserMC/GeyserWiki/_docs/geyser/common-issues.md

 # I can't connect!
 (Either the server doesn't show up in the friends list or I get "Unable to connect to world")
 * If you don't use a reverse proxy such as TCPShield make sure that `enable-proxy-protocol` is set to false.
+To fix "Unable to connect to world" with no console errors, see [here](/geyser/fixing-unable-to-connect-to-world/).

 ## If the server doesn't show up in the friends list